grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 be corrupting a Windows NTFS partition by mounting it in Linux.

 Aside: I understand that allowing Windows *Fast Startup* has a similar bad impact.
-However, it appears that my BIOS does not have a *Fast Startup* setting.
+See "[Decision] Should I allow Windows Fast Startup?" below.

 The solution, part A: